Write a cold call cover letter. Are you kidding me?

 This is a typical response when I suggest to my clients that they should try this approach in their job search strategy.

-Yet......making a direct approach to an employer with a cold call cover letter, or making a cold call phone call to ask if there is a job available sometimes produces amazingly good results.
+Yet, something you should know is......making a direct approach to an employer with a cold call cover letter, or making a cold call phone call to ask if there is a job available sometimes produces amazingly good results.

 Creating your own jobsearch momentum by initiating contact with employers on your target list with a cold call letter is a much better option than waiting for job ads to appear.

-There are some simple guidelines to follow for making cold contacts, but first, before we look at how to write a cold call letter.......
+Below are some simple guidelines to follow for making cold contacts, but first, before we look at how to write a cold call letter.......

 Simple answer.....people don't like rejection!
 They are afraid of getting a "No", or perhaps worse, no response at all from the person they have written to.